 Check between the front and rear wheels.
-Whichever set of tires has an axle shaft between the two wheels represents the drive wheels.
+Whichever set of tires has an axle shaft between the two wheels is the one with the drive wheels.
 If you notice both a front and rear axle, then you either have an all-wheel or four-wheel drive vehicle.

 You can also look under the rear of the car for a differential.
-A differential, if present, should sit directly between the two rear tires and is about the size of a pumpkin.
+A differential, if present, should be about the size of a pumpkin, and sit directly between the two rear tires.
 In addition, the differential should have a long solid tube connecting it to the transmission, located directly behind the engine.

 Regardless of whether you have a front- or rear-wheel drive vehicle, you need to look for cars with safety features.
 And while car insurance premiums for front- and rear-wheel drive cars are the same, the improved handling of a front-wheel drive vehicle makes it less likely to be involved an accident.

 Jerry can connect you with the best insurance provider options, regardless of your car’s model or age.
 A licensed broker that offers end-to-end support, the Jerry app generates cheap quotes, helps you switch plans, and will even help you cancel your old policy.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.